-There are different ways to classify different types of energy.
-The main types are as follows:
+There are different ways to classify the different types of energy.
+The main types are the following:

-- Nuclear energy.
-It is obtained from the energy contained within the nuclei of the atoms.
+Nuclear energy: is obtained from the energy contained within the nuclei of atoms.

-- Mechanical energy.
-It includes two types of energy: potential and kinetic.
+Mechanical energy includes two types of energy: potential and kinetic.
 It depends on the position and speed of a body.

-- Electric power.
-Related to the movement of electrons in a conductor.
+Electrical energy is related to the movement of electrons in an electrical conductor.

-The mass of an atomic nucleus is less than the sum of the masses of the elementary particles that make it up (mass defect).
-This mass defect is due to the appearance of a cohesion energy absorbed by the nuclear structure and which can be calculated using Einstein's theory of relativity.
+The mass of an atomic nucleus is less than the sum of the masses of the elementary particles that form it (mass defect).
+This mass defect is due to the appearance of cohesion energy absorbed by the nuclear structure, which can be calculated using Einstein's theory of relativity.

-Mechanical energy is due to the geometric and dynamic variables of the system, from a macroscopic point of view, and is the one that responds to the simplest mathematical scheme.
+Mechanical energy is due to the geometric and dynamic variables of the system, from a macroscopic point of view, and is the one that responds to the most straightforward mathematical scheme.

 There are two types of mechanical energy:

 Kinetic energy is the energy coming from motion energy.

 Potential energy is associated with the position of an item.